Jobs (Basic): Add, Move, Edit, Archive, Delete

 - Go to the Workflow section, select the pipeline, then click on Add job.

-- Click the + NEW button in the left sidebar, then select Job from the slide-out menu.
+- Click + NEW in the left sidebar, then select Job from the slide-out menu.

 - Go to Clients, Accounts, then All Accounts, select the checkboxes next to the accounts the job is for, then click on the Add Job button.

-1. Accounts: Add or remove the names of client accounts here.
+1. Accounts: Add or remove the names of accounts here.

-2. Pipeline: Select the pipeline the jobs should be added to.
-You don’t need to indicate which if you’re adding jobs from the pipeline itself.
+2. Pipeline: Select the pipeline for the jobs.
+(If you’re adding jobs from the pipeline itself, you skip this).

-3. Template: To speed up the process of creating jobs, select a template with a custom job name and dynamic data (fields for things like the date and account name are automatically filled in), a description, due date, comments, etc. To learn more about job templates, go here.
+3. Template: To quickly create jobs, select a template with a custom job name, dynamic data (fields that automatically get filled in, such as with a date or account name), description, due date, comments, and so on.
+For more about job templates, go here.

 4. Assignees: Select the team members for the jobs.
 To learn more about assigning jobs, go here.

 5. Add: Click to bulk-add jobs to a pipeline.
-When adding multiple jobs isn’t fully successful, you receive a notification explaining why in your Inbox+.
+If adding multiple jobs isn’t fully successful, you’ll get a notification explaining why in your Inbox+.
 Go here for more details.

-To add and edit job details, choose one of the following:
+To add and edit job details, choose the way that’s best for you:

-- From a pipeline: Either in the Workflow section or in the client’s profile, click on the job box to expand it.
+- From a pipeline: Either in the Workflow section or in the client’s profile, click on the job card to expand it.